VVS-MICH/Hostfully-QA-Assessment/README.md

 # Approach

-inorder to create the test scenarios i had to first do an exploratory test manually and came up with three scenarios to automate they are
+in order to create the test scenarios i had to first do an exploratory test manually to understand the application, and came up with several scenarios to automate of which i shortlisted 3 they are;

 Scenario 1: Adding a new computer